DevTGhosh/emotimash-v2/README.md

 # Emotimash v2

+Mix and match different emojis.

+emotimash.netlify.app/

-Built with gatsby and tailwind.
+Built with gatsby and emotion.